SUBSCRIBE & SAVE 10%

 Bathrooms, in general, are misunderstood rooms.

-We treat them as functional and sterile — tiles, chrome, brightness — when they could feel like any other space in the house.
+We treat them as functional and sterile with their tiles and chrome and brightness… when actually they could feel like any other space in the house.
 In my own home, I wanted the bathroom to feel expansive and warm.
 I grew up in a small cottage with low ceilings and lots of little rooms.
 Charming, but enclosed.
 As an adult, I crave space.

 alt text

 My bedroom and bathroom share the same floorboards.
 It’s open-plan.
 It feels like one continuous room rather than a separate utility space.
 I hang art in there.
-I’ve never understood why bathrooms can’t have pictures.
-As long as you have proper ventilation, they can be treated like living rooms.
+I’ve never understood why bathrooms can’t have art.
+As long as you have proper ventilation, treat it like another room in the house, not something separate.

 I don’t believe in houses that are too precious, either.
 When I first designed my home, I didn’t have children yet.
 I was probably naïve about the chaos that comes with them.
 Now there are felt-tip pen marks on walls and scuffs where there weren’t before.
 You have to lean into it.
 A pristine home that no one can touch isn’t welcoming.
 It doesn’t feel lived in.

 Sunday nights are my favorite.
 I take in the newspaper supplements, knowing they’ll probably get wet and my fingers will go slightly inky.
-I stay in for maybe fifteen minutes — I’m not someone who props up a laptop.
+I stay in for maybe fifteen minutes.
+I’m not someone who props up a laptop.
 It’s cocooning.
 Reflective.
 I think about the week ahead, what’s in my diary, what my children need.
 Work inevitably drifts in too.
-I’m creative, and ideas arrive without warning — a narrative for a shoot, a product tweak, something logistical about the website.
+I’m creative, and ideas arrive without warning.
+It might be a narrative for a shoot, a product tweak, something logistical about the website.
 The bath is one of the few places where those thoughts can land without interruption.

 alt text

-The first product I made was a scalloped lampshade — a small shift on something traditional.
+The first product I made was a scalloped lampshade.
+It was a small shift on something traditional.
 I’ve always been drawn to objects that are deeply functional but slightly reconsidered.
 A handle, a hook, a bath mat.
 Things people use every single day, but rarely think about.

 Our bath mats, for example, are based on traditional Portuguese knotted styles, but we made them oversized and added a linen frill.
 It sounds simple, but why is the bath mat always the most neglected object in the room?
 People will spend a significant amount on a dress they wear once, but hesitate over something they step onto every morning.
 I find that fascinating.

 Travel feeds that curiosity.
-Not in the obvious way.
-My camera roll isn’t full of sunsets — it’s full of cornicing, door hooks, clever hotel details.
+My camera roll isn’t full of sunsets and cocktails though.
+Its full of cornicing, door hooks, clever hotel details.
 I’m fascinated by efficiency.
 By how a coat hook can also hold a suit properly.
 By the rituals of different cultures.
 It’s the feeling of a place I try to absorb, not just its aesthetics.

 If I had to give one piece of advice to elevate your bath tonight, it would be this: turn off the overhead lights.